robosavvy/ROS_Tutorials/README.md

 Note 3: In the tutorial [Tutorial: Using a URDF in Gazebo](http://gazebosim.org/tutorials?tut=ros_urdf&cat=connect_ros) the package joint_state_publisher was missing from the ROS system and for that reason was cloned from the [joint_state_publisher repository](https://github.com/ros/joint_state_publisher).

-**FINAL NOTE:** All the tutorials are good and easy to understand but some have bugs, and for that reason It is necessary to be careful when doing the tutorials.
+**FINAL NOTES:** All the tutorials are good and easy to understand but some have bugs, and for that reason It is necessary to be careful when doing the tutorials.
+To compile this repository you must clone this to the src case inside your catkin workspace.